Bounds on the genus for 2-cell embeddings of prefix-reversal graphs: Acknowledgment

 \section{Acknowledgment}

-The authors thank Richard Ehrenborg for motivating this paper by asking about the genus of $\mathbb{P}_4$ during a talk the first author gave at the Combinatorics seminar at the University of Kentucky.
+The authors wish to thank Richard Ehrenborg for his motivating question regarding the genus of $\mathbb{P}_4$ during a talk the first author gave at the Combinatorics seminar at the University of Kentucky.